ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 - Test their judgment?
 (Not sure if I agree with the way this one is framed.
 I believe this could be confrontational and maybe feel like a "gotcha" for the employee)
 - Assess the team as a whole
     - Study the data: reports of team meetings, Jira, previous release targets, morale surveys
-    - Systematically ask questions: assess responses to the questions and see how they align or don’t align
+    - Systematically ask questions: assess responses to the questions and see how they align or don't align
     - Probe group dynamics: how do people interact?
 Alliances?
 Attitudes?
 - Evolve the team, after 30 days should be able to assign people to the following categories: note.
 I think 30 days is very aggressive.
 Half of your first few days of onboarding, will not even be able meet with team members.
 So the question is "when does the clock tick on 90 days"
 - Categories